Dmitry Mitrokhin: Pictures

 To those who came to him with the intention of paying tribute to the "living relic", the "last world of art", Dmitry Isidorovich declared that "that Mitrokhin had been gone for a long time," that "Knebel's Mitrokhin" did not interest him at all.
 "They praised his book graphics ... admired bookplates.
 Among these visitors there were not only "scribes", "collectors", but also artists.
 None of them recalled either Mitrokhin's engravings or his drawings.
 Dmitry Isidorovich was very annoyed by such visitors, blushed angrily and said that he was "not dead yet"...
 With wide, heavy steps he walks through the rooms.
 The clothes are too loose on his emaciated body.
 I remembered the sculptures of Giacometti.
 But the eyes look sharp and young.
 And the hands, unusually expressive, have retained their grace and strength to the end".
 And depending on the readiness of the person who came to perceive the search that worried the artist at that moment, D. I. Mitrokhin was perceptive - he always "saw the interlocutor very well", he laid out the last works in front of him: amazingly diverse landscapes seen from the same window, very meaningful performances - two, three objects, various interiors, seen in the same room...

-This is a story without literaryism, when the "heroes" live their own lives, have a pronounced character, temperament, interact, and theater - genuine drama literally forces the viewer to seek, catch the moods and intonations of the "actors".
-Perhaps this is the only positive alternative to Jewish theatricalization?
-With N.N.
-Evreinov, by the way, D.I.Mitrokhin was well acquainted, and as an author, and as a playwright, and as a person (they even "agreed" in one edition - on the title of "Primitive Drama of the Germans" by the newly created graphics publishing brand "Polar Star"), - as, incidentally, he was familiar with many actors, writers.
-He himself wrote poetry in his youth - in 1908 in Kharkiv N. Poyarkov published the almanac "Crystal" with its cover, which does not exhaust the participation in the publication of D. I. Mitrokhin - here are two poems from his cycle "To the South": "Fishermen" and "Heat", which are inspired by memories of Yeisk and the Sea of Sea of Azov.
-The almanac was attended by Andrey Bely, Konstantin Balmont, Alexander (Alexander Bryusov), I. Novikov, S. Krechetov and others.